 Explore this course:

-Thinking philosophically requires a distinctive combination of imagination and exact reasoning.
+Thinking philosophically requires a distinctive mix of imagination and exact reasoning.
 You'll develop this along with analytical skills and a high degree of intellectual flexibility.

-You’ll learn about a wide variety of philosophical areas, which will help you identify these links between different parts of the subject and forge your own ideas.
+Studying thinkers from many branches – analytic, continental, pragmatist, and Chinese philosophy – you’ll learn about a wide variety of philosophical areas, identify links between different disciplines and forge your own ideas.

 Our course allows you to gain a solid understanding of the ideas and theories that are the foundation of the discipline, across the full range of our modules.
 You will have the opportunity to tailor your degree to your interests - your lecturers will help you do this.

 The philosophy course also allows you to study a small number of modules from other departments.
 We encourage you to take advantage of this opportunity to broaden your university education.

 We are constantly developing our courses so it is possible that the modules running during your time at Sheffield may differ slightly from those currently available.
 What follows is a typical list of the first, second and third year modules we offer.

 You must take 120 credits in total during your first year which includes the following four core modules (80 credits):